Home

 Travelling Gavel – Algoma East Masons

-On January 8, 2024 members of Dyment Lodge No 442 (Thessalon) captured the Travelling Gavel from Penewobikong Lodge No. 487.
+On Tuesday Oct 14 the members of Elliot Lake Lodge No. 698 captured the Travelling Gavel from Penewobikong Lodge No. 487 (Blind River).

 Algoma East District Travelling Gavel – Rules of Use